evanthebouncy/evanthebouncy.github.io/index.md

 published: true
 ---

-My research is to develop algorithms that can follow human instructions like people can.
-Humans can precisely understand other people’s instructions and can adjust their actions depending on the situation.
-To build algorithms that can do the same, we need a system that can infer latent goals, and can internally simulate the outcomes of their actions.
+I develop program synthesis (code generation) algorithms that ground human instructions as codes[^1], in a way a programmer would.
+A human programmer does much more than translating comments into Python.
+Given an instruction (stated in language, examples, or drawings), a human programmer can infer latent goals, generate code appropriate for the current situation, and interact to repair misunderstandings and overcome implementation difficulties.

 My work studies **natural programs** — instructions given to a person to carry out a task on a computer (e.g. modifying a 3D scene or writing code).
-I curate datasets of successful natural programs, and integrate cognitive models to build algorithms that can interpret these natural programs.
-I work on code generation, computational pragmatics, and grounded semantics of natural language.
-I maintain close collaborations with researchers from cognitive science, programming languages, and human-computer interactions.
+I curate datasets of natural programs, and build program synthesis algorithms inspired by cognitive science to interpret these natural programs.
+Specifically, I work on program synthesis, computational pragmatics, and grounded semantics of natural language.
+I collaborate with researchers from cognitive science, programming languages, computer graphics, and human-computer interactions.

-I believe quality research is a consequence of a well planned "party" -- both in the sense of having a well-balanced and efficient team 👥, and enjoying doing great research together 🎉.
+I believe quality research is a consequence of a good "party" -- in a sense of a good team 👥, and a good time 🎉.
  <!-- I rely heavily on [my collaborators](/collaborators/) for their expertise, guidance, and encouragement.  -->
 Here is my [mentoring statement](/mentoring-statement/).

+[^1]: in a general sense, any interactions (programming, manipulating UI) with the computer.

 ### news

 * <span style="font-size:0.8em;"> 2023-01-16: Two papers accepted to ICLR.
-[Hypothesis Search](https://arxiv.org/abs/2309.05660) is more traditional program synthesis from examples, but with LLM performing the inductive step of examples to programs.
-[Generating Pragmatic Examples to Train Neural Program Synthesizers](https://arxiv.org/abs/2311.05740) is a general method that allows any program by example synthesis system to reason about informative examples, and a culmination of a long lines of works we did in pragmatics+synthesis (a must read!). </span>
+[Hypothesis Search](https://arxiv.org/abs/2309.05660) deals with programming by examples (PBE) in a challenging (ARC) domain, where LLM performing the inductive step from examples to programs.
+[Generating Pragmatic Examples to Train Neural Program Synthesizers](https://arxiv.org/abs/2311.05740) is a general method that allows any PBE system to take account of user's informativity in generating examples, scalable to combinatorically complex space of programs. </span>

 * <span style="font-size:0.8em;"> 2023-12-01: Two papers accepted to NeurIPS, [ANPL](https://arxiv.org/abs/2305.18498) and [DiffVL](https://neurips.cc/virtual/2023/poster/70947).
-The overall theme of both paper is how to use natural language in conjuction with **search** to effectively communicate to machines. </span>
+The overall theme of both paper is grounding natural language as **search problems**, providing an alternative to the conventional approach of grounding natural language directly into executable code. </span>

 * <span style="font-size:0.8em;"> 2022-10-13: The first installment to my minimalistic guide to program synthesis [is live!](https://evanthebouncy.github.io/program-synthesis-minimal/).
 It took me two months to write, get feedbacks, and edit.
 Hope you find it useful!! </span>